advantys/react-native-react-query-demo/README.md

   yarn web
 ```

-To generate the GraphQL types and operations with GraphQL code generator:
+To generate types and operations with GraphQL code generator (Hasura must be up):

 ```sh
   yarn generate